naeimzarei/fashionxproject/deliverables/functional-spec/functional-spec.md

     * Route: ~/fashionxproject/influencer/shop

 ### Moderator
-1. Influencer sign up or login
+1. Moderator sign up or login
     * Login:
         * Different from influencers for moderators and admins to log in
         * Route: to ~/fashionxproject/admin/login
-    * Sign Up button:
+    * Sign Up:
         * Moderators will not be able to sign-up on their own.
         * Accounts will be created by administrators
         * API route for creating moderator and admin accounts: ~/fashionxproject/admin/signup
+2. Moderator dashboard page
+    * In this page, the moderator sees a list of posts that are not yet published.
+Moderators can click an "Approve" button or "Reject" button
+        * Clicking "Approve" turns the post `published` flag to `1`.
+Reject turns the `published` flag to `2`.
+Default `published` flag is `0` indicating unpublished.
+    * A controller file will be used to populate the unpublished posts under the Moderator page.
+    * Route: ~/fashionxproject/admin/dashboard